mayuki/Chell/README.md

 await new Run($"ls -lF");
 ```

-A process will be launched asynchronously and can wait for completion by `await`.
+The process will be launched asynchronously and can wait for completion by `await`.
 And you can `await` to get a `ProcessOutput` object with its output.

 If the exit code of the process returns non-zero, it will throw an exception.
 To suppress this exception, see `NoThrow`.